mathiasconradt/nextcloud-notes-alexa-skill/README.md

 * **read notes**: reads out all of your notes in Nextcloud.
 * **take a note**: take a new note and stores it in Nextcloud.

+The way to let Alexa read all notes, you would ask:

+** *"Alexa, ask Nextcloud to read my notes"* **

+If you want to take a new note, you would ask:

+** *"Alexa, ask Nextcloud to take a note: <your note here>"* **

+Note that Alexa is not (yet) actually intended to be used for free-text / transcription like this (according to the Alexa evangelists that were at the workshop that I joined).
+So, not all words might be recognized 100% correctly.

 **The following should be noted:**

 * This skill is just a quick & dirty code result of an Amazon Skills workshop I participated in, because I was curious about the status, possibilities and limitations of Alexa.
 It is not intended to be used in production.